Azure/azure-service-operator/docs/development.md

         azurenewtype_manager.go
         azurenewtype_client.go

     d.
-The `azurenewtype_manager.go` file would implement the ARMClient as follows,and in addition have any other functions you need for Create, Delete and Get of the resource.
+The azurenewtype_manager.go file would implement the ARMClient as follows,and in addition have any other functions you need for Create, Delete, and Get of the resource.

     ```code
     type AzureNewTypeManager interface {